Truncated long-range percolation of words on the square lattice: Introduction

-which denotes the set of words seen from some vertex in the graph $G$.
-Clearly, the largest possible set $W_{\infty}$ can be is $\Xi$.
+Here, $W_{\infty}$ is the set of words seen from some vertex in $G$.
+Clearly, the largest these sets can be is $\Xi$.

 The study of percolation of words is particularly challenging due to its lack of monotonicity.
-Unlike traditional Bernoulli percolation (where the focus is on events such as "an infinite connected component of 1’s exists"), the events considered in percolation of words are generally neither increasing nor decreasing.
+Unlike Bernoulli percolation (where the focus is on events such as "an infinite connected component of 1’s exists"), the events considered in percolation of words are generally neither increasing nor decreasing.

 Denote by $\LL^d$ the usual hypercubic lattice with nearest neighbors.
-In \cite{BK} the authors investigate the problem of percolation of words on $\LL^d_+$ and prove that the event $\{W_{\infty}=\Xi\}$ occurs almost surely when $p=1/2$ and $d\geq 10$.
-Furthermore, the more restrict event $\{\mbox{there exists $v$ such that }W_{v}=\Xi\}$ occurs almost surely when $p=1/2$ and $d\geq 40$.
-Thus, in $\LL^d_+$ with $d\geq 40$ there is a vertex from which one sees all words, and (by ergodicity) there is a strictly positive probability that one sees all words from the origin.
+In \cite{BK}, the authors investigate the problem of percolation of words on $\LL^d_+$ and prove that the event $\{W_{\infty}=\Xi\}$ occurs almost surely when $p=1/2$ and $d\geq 10$.
+They also show that, when $p=1/2$ and $d\geq 40$, there is a vertex from which one sees all words almost surely, and (by ergodicity) there is a strictly positive probability that one sees all words from the origin.